San Francisco orders public not to leave home 'except for essential needs'

-San Francisco and surrounding counties totaling 6.7 million people will prohibit anyone from leaving their homes "except for essential needs" beginning at midnight Monday night.
+San Francisco and surrounding counties totaling 6.7 million people will prohibit anyone from leaving their homes "except for essential needs" beginning at midnight Monday.

 San Francisco Mayor London Breed said at a news conference that the drastic steps are meant to slow the spread of the coronavirus.